janF19/Waldo-game/README.md

 # Where's Waldo (Photo Tagging App)

+This project is based on Odin Project requirements which could be found [here](https://www.theodinproject.com/lessons/nodejs-where-s-waldo-a-photo-tagging-app).
 A full-stack photo tagging application inspired by the classic "Where's Waldo?" game, built with Node.js and PostgreSQL.
 Players must find specific characters in a crowded illustration while competing for the fastest completion time.

 ## 🎮 Features